 Why Facebook Restricts Some Accounts

 Facebook’s algorithm is designed to detect behaviour that looks like spam or automation abuse.
-When a personal or business account suddenly starts posting dozens of identical listings in rapid succession, the system can flag it as suspicious activity.
+When an account suddenly starts posting dozens of identical listings in rapid succession, the system can flag it as suspicious.

 The most common triggers for account restrictions include:

-- Posting too many listings too quickly (back-to-back without spacing)
+- Posting too many listings too quickly, back-to-back without any spacing

-- Posting identical or very similar descriptions across many listings
+- Using identical or near-identical descriptions across multiple listings

 - Using third-party tools that violate Facebook’s Terms of Service

-- Having a new account with no posting history suddenly go high-volume
+- Brand new accounts with no posting history suddenly going high-volume

 None of these are inevitable.
-They’re all avoidable with the right approach.
+All of them are avoidable with the right approach.

 The Golden Rules for Safe Marketplace Posting